learnlatex/learnlatex.github.io/en/help.md

 \end{document}
 ```

-The example is complete however you may wish to edit it to make small
+The example is complete, however you may wish to edit it to make small
 changes, perhaps as part of an Exercise set at the end of the lesson.

 The <button style="padding:0 1px;font-size:90%">Edit</button> button enables editing within the page, this is